 ETFs, or Exchange Traded Funds, are a type of investment fund that tracks underlying assets like indices, bonds, commodities and divides ownership of those assets into shares.
 ETFs are traded on an exchange, and their value shifts during the day, due to buying and selling actions done by the traders.
 As ETFs trade just the same way stocks do, they do not have their own net asset value (NAV), and they are calculated once at the close of every market day.

-With over 11 years of direct industry experience, establishments in 150 countries and a customer support team that offers you 24-hour service in your language, AvaTrade is the broker of choice for many trading opportunities:
+With over 11 years of direct industry experience, establishments in 150 countries and an outstanding multi-lingual customer support team, AvaTrade is the broker of choice for many trading opportunities:

 - Trade with confidence – AvaTrade is an internationally regulated CFD and Forex broker.